NicoDupont/Resources/SQL/readme.md

 ### SQL

-For each resource, you have a sql file.
+For each resource, you have a sql or a md file.
 In the data folder, some datasets are available.